Example of a pellet rifle. Photo by Andrew Ratto.

 But then what?
 Concepcion De La Ros would be an ex-con, no older than 24, with a history of wanton cruelty.
 Such behavior often correlates with domestic abuse, but it may point to the perpetrator’s victimhood at some level as well.
 I don’t know what makes someone do what Concepcion De La Ros is charged with doing, but I am pretty sure it must have been something, and something pretty bad at that.
 Such behavior does not come from thin air.

 This is not to downplay the seriousness of animal cruelty.
 Animal abuse is terrible on its own, but law enforcement agencies have recently shown increased interest in tracking these incidents because such behavior can predict or even contribute to wider patterns of domestic violence.
 The FBI began collecting animal abuse data in 2016, though in many states little if any data has been reported so far.
 One obstacle to wider reporting is that many animal control officers are not classified as law enforcement, and only law enforcement agencies report to the FBI.
-(Note that the linked document contains potentially upsetting images of animal abuse.)
 Still, agencies are showing a greater understanding of the seriousness of this sort of behavior.

 But while animal cruelty charges are serious, it is still worth considering an alleged perpetrator’s age and history, as well as other contributing factors (as it is with other similarly serious charges).
 First-time offenders, especially, may be able to change course with sufficient help.
 That is why, like many places nationwide, Broward County has a pretrial diversion program for first-time felony offenders.
 Those charged with most third-degree felonies, including animal cruelty, are eligible to apply.